thombashi/pytest-discord/README.rst

                         discord webhook url of a discord channel to notify pytest results. discord_verbose (string):
-                        verbosity level for pytest-discord. if not set, using verbosity level of pytest. defaults to 0. discord_username (string):
+                        verbosity level for pytest-discord. if not set, the verbosity level will be the same as with pytest. defaults to 0. discord_username (string):
-                        name for a message. defaults to pytest-discord. discord_success_icon (string):
+                        name for a message. defaults to pytest. discord_success_icon (string):
                         url to an icon of a successful run. discord_skip_icon (string):